Bradley Beal misses home opener, but Wizards rally to beat Pacers in OT

 Unseld anticipates Beal will play Monday when the Wizards travel to Brooklyn to face Kevin Durant, James Harden and the Nets despite the hip contusion.

 “I don’t foresee any residual effects.
-It just seemed like it was a pain threshold at this point, little bit of mobility, but beyond that there was nothing structural or anything worrisome,” Unseld said before the game.
+It just seemed like it was a pain threshold at this point, little bit of mobility,” Unseld said before the game.
+“But beyond that there was nothing structural or anything worrisome.”

 Bertans provides a boost

 Bertans’s performance gave Wizards fans reason to hope that last year’s shooting woes were a fluke.
-Bertans turned in his lowest career-field goal percentage last season (40.4 percent), and his second-lowest mark from beyond the arc (39.5) after missing most of training camp because of visa issues, contracting the coronavirus and injuring his calf late in the season.
+Bertans turned in his lowest career field goal percentage last season (40.4 percent) and his second-lowest mark from beyond the arc (39.5) after missing most of training camp because of visa issues, contracting the coronavirus and injuring his calf late in the season.

 In the home opener, Bertans flaunted the shooting form that earned him an $85 million contract in Washington.

-The Latvian exploded for 11 points in nine minutes off the bench in the first half and sparked a 13-0 run that helped the Wizards regain momentum in the second quarter.
+The Latvian erupted for 11 points in nine minutes off the bench in the first half and sparked a 13-0 run that helped the Wizards regain momentum in the second quarter.
 He also showed off a few new moves, including a dunk in the first quarter.
-His second attempt getting to the rim was unsuccessful, but Unseld clearly has the three-point specialist testing the limits of his skill set — even on defense.
+His second attempt getting to the rim was unsuccessful, but he is clearly more comfortable testing the limits of his skill set this season, part of which has to do with his connection with Dinwiddie as a passer.

+“He has a really quick first step, he can get to the rim, and that’s the moment where the defense has to collapse, and that’s the type of game that I enjoy, actually, moving around and finding the open spot,” Bertans said of the point guard.
+“Just be ready to catch the pass when it comes.”

-With just over two minutes left in the third quarter, Bertans switched off guarding Damontas Sabonis, called Raul Neto off Chris Duarte, kept a hand in the guard’s face and forced him to miss before hitting a smooth three-pointer on the next possession.
+With just over two minutes left in the third quarter, Bertans switched off guarding Domantas Sabonis, called Raul Neto off Chris Duarte, kept a hand in the guard’s face and forced him to miss before hitting a smooth three-pointer on the next possession.

 It helped that Bertans wasn’t the only hot shooter from three Friday.
 Washington made 10 of 13 from beyond the arc in a first half that ended in a 73-73 tie and was largely bereft of defense.